signalfx/integrations/collectd-kong/README.md

 ### METRICS

-For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).
+For documentation of the metrics emitted by this plugin, [click here](./docs).

 ### LICENSE